Goldlightdrake/Goldlightdrake/README.md

 - 👀 I’m interested mobile development using React Native and Expo
 - 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me piotr_graczyk@outlook.com
-- I'm currently working in Better Media Solutions as a React Native Developer
+- I'm currently working in GMI as a tech lead and CEO in Zaplanuj wypad

 <!---
 Goldlightdrake/Goldlightdrake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.